Analysts Issue Forecasts for Apple Inc.’s Q2 2022 Earnings (NASDAQ:AAPL)

-Several other research analysts have also recently issued reports on the company.
-Oppenheimer raised their price objective on Apple from $170.00 to $190.00 and gave the stock an “outperform” rating in a research note on Friday.
-Bank of America upgraded Apple from a “neutral” rating to a “buy” rating and lifted their price target for the company from $160.00 to $210.00 in a research report on Tuesday, December 14th.
-DA Davidson lifted their price target on Apple from $170.00 to $185.00 in a research report on Friday.
-Canaccord Genuity Group lifted their price target on Apple from $185.00 to $200.00 and gave the company a “buy” rating in a research report on Friday.
-Finally, Barclays raised their price objective on Apple from $145.00 to $169.00 and gave the company an “equal weight” rating in a report on Friday.
-Seven research analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and two have issued a strong buy rating to the company.
-Based on data from MarketBeat, Apple has a consensus rating of “Buy” and an average price target of $188.11.
+Several other equities research analysts have also commented on AAPL.
+Monness Crespi & Hardt upped their price target on shares of Apple from $184.00 to $199.00 and gave the company a “buy” rating in a report on Friday, January 28th.
+New Street Research raised shares of Apple from a “sell” rating to a “neutral” rating and set a $165.00 price target on the stock in a report on Friday, January 28th.
+Zacks Investment Research downgraded shares of Apple from a “buy” rating to a “hold” rating and set a $171.00 price objective for the company. in a research report on Monday, November 1st.
+Wedbush upgraded shares of Apple to an “outperform” rating and upped their price objective for the stock from $185.00 to $200.00 in a research report on Thursday, December 2nd.
+Finally, Morgan Stanley upped their price target on shares of Apple from $200.00 to $210.00 and gave the stock an “overweight” rating in a research report on Friday, January 28th.
+Seven research analysts have rated the stock with a hold rating, twenty-five have assigned a buy rating and two have issued a strong buy rating to the stock.
+Based on data from MarketBeat, the company has a consensus rating of “Buy” and an average price target of $188.11.

-Apple (NASDAQ:AAPL) last issued its quarterly earnings data on Thursday, January 27th.
+Apple (NASDAQ:AAPL) last announced its quarterly earnings data on Thursday, January 27th.
 The iPhone maker reported $2.10 earnings per share for the quarter, beating analysts’ consensus estimates of $1.89 by $0.21.
-The company had revenue of $123.95 billion for the quarter, compared to the consensus estimate of $118.53 billion.
-Apple had a return on equity of 144.13% and a net margin of 25.88%.
-The firm’s revenue for the quarter was up 11.3% compared to the same quarter last year.
-During the same quarter last year, the company earned $1.68 earnings per share.
+The firm had revenue of $123.95 billion for the quarter, compared to analyst estimates of $118.53 billion.
+Apple had a net margin of 26.58% and a return on equity of 149.81%.
+The business’s quarterly revenue was up 11.3% compared to the same quarter last year.
+During the same period in the previous year, the company earned $1.68 earnings per share.

+The company also recently announced a quarterly dividend, which will be paid on Thursday, February 10th.
+Stockholders of record on Monday, February 7th will be issued a $0.22 dividend.
+This represents a $0.88 annualized dividend and a dividend yield of 0.50%.
+The ex-dividend date of this dividend is Friday, February 4th.
+Apple’s payout ratio is 14.57%.

+In related news, insider Chris Kondo sold 9,005 shares of the business’s stock in a transaction dated Friday, November 12th.
+The shares were sold at an average price of $150.00, for a total transaction of $1,350,750.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+0.06% of the stock is owned by insiders.

-Large investors have recently added to or reduced their stakes in the company.
-Dark Forest Capital Management LP acquired a new stake in shares of Apple in the 3rd quarter valued at about $29,000.
-Econ Financial Services Corp acquired a new stake in shares of Apple in the 4th quarter valued at about $58,000.
-Milestone Resources Group Ltd boosted its position in shares of Apple by 92.6% in the 3rd quarter.
-Milestone Resources Group Ltd now owns 416 shares of the iPhone maker’s stock valued at $59,000 after purchasing an additional 200 shares during the period.
-Spence Asset Management acquired a new stake in shares of Apple in the 4th quarter valued at about $63,000.
-Finally, Navigation Wealth Management Inc. boosted its position in shares of Apple by 21.3% in the 3rd quarter.
-Navigation Wealth Management Inc. now owns 478 shares of the iPhone maker’s stock valued at $68,000 after purchasing an additional 84 shares during the period.
+Large investors have recently bought and sold shares of the company.
+OLD Mission Capital LLC purchased a new stake in Apple during the third quarter worth approximately $1,238,000.
+Meitav Dash Investments Ltd. boosted its stake in shares of Apple by 68.6% in the second quarter.
+Meitav Dash Investments Ltd. now owns 583,160 shares of the iPhone maker’s stock valued at $79,861,000 after purchasing an additional 237,361 shares during the period.
+Ibex Investors LLC purchased a new position in shares of Apple in the second quarter valued at $1,808,000.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its stake in shares of Apple by 11.4% in the second quarter.
+BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 3,108,105 shares of the iPhone maker’s stock valued at $425,686,000 after purchasing an additional 317,253 shares during the period.
+Finally, Stephens Inc. AR boosted its stake in shares of Apple by 0.7% in the second quarter.
+Stephens Inc. AR now owns 961,028 shares of the iPhone maker’s stock valued at $131,622,000 after purchasing an additional 7,034 shares during the period.
 56.49% of the stock is owned by institutional investors and hedge funds.

-In other news, insider Chris Kondo sold 9,005 shares of the company’s stock in a transaction dated Friday, November 12th.
-The stock was sold at an average price of $150.00, for a total transaction of $1,350,750.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-0.06% of the stock is owned by corporate insiders.

-The business also recently declared a quarterly dividend, which will be paid on Thursday, February 10th.
-Shareholders of record on Monday, February 7th will be issued a dividend of $0.22 per share.
-The ex-dividend date of this dividend is Friday, February 4th.
-This represents a $0.88 annualized dividend and a yield of 0.50%.
-Apple’s dividend payout ratio (DPR) is 15.66%.

 About Apple